What are the Science-based targets?

 Currently, around 20 chemical companies as big as DSM and AkzoNobel have already committed to and have publicly set SBT.
 However, there is no sector guideline from the SBTi.
 As a result, in February of this year, the SBTi launched the chemical sector scoping project to develop a sector guideline that could facilitate and accelerate the setting of SBT in the chemical sector.

 The petrochemical and chemical sector is of particular relevance since they are one of the sectors with the largest energy demand as it uses oil or gas as a basic feedstock for the production of materials such as methanol and plastics.
-Even though alternatives like the use of biomass and secondary materials as a feedstock or the development of new cleaner technologies will occur in the future, the overall demand in energy for petrochemicals is likely to continue growing by 2030.
+Even though alternatives like the use of biomass and secondary materials as feedstock or the development of new cleaner technologies will occur in the future, the overall demand in energy for petrochemicals is likely to continue growing by 2030.
 Therefore, the importance of developing sector guidance.

 Barriers and relevant considerations for the Chemical Sector

 There are several challenges in establishing carbon reduction targets for companies in the chemical sectors and in developing sector guidance.
-For starters, when thinking about Scope 1,2, and Scope 3 emissions, these latter ones are often a large share of the emissions for chemical companies.
+For starters, when thinking about Scope 1,2, and Scope 3 emissions, these latter ones often have a large share of the emissions for chemical companies.
 This adds an extra layer of complexity for the target setting since these emissions fall out of the control of the Chemical company and require supplier engagement which is not always an easy task.
 This may require some time before a solid and achievable target can be established and requires constant target revision.
 Moreover, some refining and direction will also be needed to indicate whether the targets should be relative or absolute, especially when considering the different Scopes.

 Additionally, the chemical sector is very diverse.
 Therefore, different processes and technologies and thus value chains may vary a lot from chemical companies.
 As such it may be quite complex to develop a sector guideline that encompasses such diversity.
 It is also relevant to acknowledge that the alternatives for decarbonization of the chemical sector are as diverse as the sector itself.
-Solutions may include technologies such as carbon capture storage, use of biomass as feedstock to produce certain chemicals and chemical recycling among others.
+Solutions may include technologies such as carbon capture storage, the use of biomass as feedstock to produce certain chemicals, and chemical recycling among others.
 Hence, depending on their targets chemical companies may have different roadmaps.

 An important consideration for accelerating the chemical sector into the uptake of SBT and in general into its decarbonization is the role of policy.
 Policymakers and governments can support by developing policies and legislation that will increase carbon reduction measures in the chemical sector.
 Examples of this exist already within policy, as shown by the Renewable energy directive (RED), which indicates that “member States must require fuel suppliers to supply a minimum of 14% of the energy consumed in road and rail transport by 2030 as renewable energy” which includes biofuels.